PitonCMS/Piton/README.md

 **Note:** The installer script (`public/install.php`) deletes itself after creating the database.
 If for some reason the self-delete fails, be sure to manually delete this file.
 DO NOT commit `install.php` and/or push to a production environment.

 ## Login to PitonCMS
 PitonCMS does not store passwords.
-PitonCMS uses a Passwordless Authentication by Email system.
+PitonCMS uses passwordless authentication by email.

 To login, navigate to `/login` and enter the email address you used during the install.
-You will be sent a one-time use hashed token with a login link that is good for five minutes.
-After logging in, you are welcome to delete the login email.
+You will be sent a one-time use hashed token with a login link that is good for 15 minutes.

 Sessions are valid for the duration set in the `secondsUntilExpiration` session configuration item, which defaults to two hours from the last request.
 This can be increased to any session length.